- Category

 Talk to our volunteer educators stationed throughout the galleries during Let’s Talk Flowers.

-Enjoy hands-on art making and special floral activities during Toddler and Me.
+Enjoy hands-on art making and special floral activities in the Education Center during Toddler and Me.

 Enjoy drinks and snacks from a cash bar in Sculpture Hall amid the special installation by New York–based floral-experience designer Rachel Cho.

-New York City–based floral designer Rachel Cho will arrange flowers and answer questions during a free demonstration.
+New York City–based floral designer Rachel Cho will arrange flowers and answer questions during a free demonstration in the Museum’s Auditorium.

 Saturday, February 28